-Our one day workshops will give you the tools you need to understand the regulations, together with the...Read More
+Our one day workshops will give you the tools you need to understand the regulations, together with the guidance and documentation to implement the changes that your dental practice...Read More

 Fitness to practice proceedings are extremely stressful for any medical professional.
 Perhaps this is best evidenced by the report prepared by the GMC in 2014.
 It found that between 2005 and 2013, 114 doctors died during fitness to practice proceedings, of these, 28 died of suicide or suspected suicide.
 The GDC do not record similar statics.
 This is a conscious decision on their part.
 In...Read More

 As a dynamic and developing law firm, JFH Law is seeking to recruit a newly qualified up to 5 yr PQE commercial and civil litigation solicitor to join our civil litigation department.